rshield1/binge-rater/notes.md

 6. What are params?
 What are the two places they come from?

-    params is a hash that are taken from the form created in our erb pages to use in our routes.
-We take the information from the key "name."
+    params is a hash that are taken from the form submitted in our erb pages to use in our routes.
+We take the information from the key type and "name."

 7. What are sessions?